JonPisek/PyBEP/README.md

    ```
    This command will open the GUI interface, allowing you to perform battery OCV decomposition effortlessly.

 That's it!
-You're now ready to use battery_OCV_decomposition for battery OCV decomposition analysis.
+You're now ready to use the GUI for battery OCV decomposition analysis.

 <!-- USAGE EXAMPLES -->